huntdatacenter/docs/docs/system-status.md

 # System status

-::: danger Lab access
+::: danger System access
-**2022-09-08 11:30** - Access to VPN is restricted due to unknown issues.
+**2022-09-08 11:30** - Access to VPN is restricted due to unknown reasons.
 We are investigating.
-Next update 13:00.
+Next update here 13:00.
+Rolling updates in Slack.
 :::